Asian Art Outpost

 ài huā lián pén ài ài nǚ téng nǚ xù

-Figuratively, is similar to the English phrases:
+Figuratively, is similar to the English proverbs:

 Love me, love my dog.